mornedhels/enshrouded-server/README.md

 ### Additional Information

 * During the update process, the container temporarily requires more disk space (up to 2x the game size).
-* Server role configuration can be done via the `enshrouded_server.json` file.
+* Server role configuration can be done via the `enshrouded_server.json` file directly or the `SERVER_ROLE_<index>_XYZ` environment vars.
 The file is located in the `game/server` folder.
 More information can be found in the [official documentation](https://enshrouded.zendesk.com/hc/en-us/articles/19191581489309-Server-Roles-Configuration).

 ### Hooks